fsprojects/FSharp.Data.SqlClient/README.md

 FSharp.Data.SqlCommandTypeProvider
 ==============================

-This project IS NOT replacment for either SqlDataConnection or SqlEntityConnection type providers.
+This project IS NOT replacement for either SqlDataConnection or SqlEntityConnection type providers.

 Requires SQL Server 2012 or SQL Azure Database